Jerome Oziel: Where is Erik and Lyle Menendez’s Psychologist Now?

 Following the publicity of the Menendez brothers case, Oziel has lived out of the public limelight and has rarely come forward to talk to the media or given any interviews, if at all.
 In 2017, he talked to Bustle about the portrayal of a character based on him in ‘Law & Order True Crime: The Menendez Murders.’
 He revealed that he wasn’t happy with the way the show painted him, saying that the series tended to be more on the fictional end of the spectrum.
 He called the show a “junk soap opera,” which did not have “one characterization that bore any relationship whatsoever to the truth or facts.”
 He also claimed that he had taken the issue of how the show presented him to court.

 In the same conversation, Oziel also talked about his displeasure with the case being brought up again and again by different iterations brought to the TV, bringing his name back into the limelight with it.
 He said that he had moved on from the events of the case decades ago and its outcome has had no impact on his life whatsoever.
 He said he had “a great life,” which he took charge of despite the hurdles in his path and he didn’t allow his identity to be stuck with the case or to let it define his life.
-He prefers to keep it that way, living his life peacefully with his loved ones.
+He prefers to keep it that way, living privately and peacefully with his loved ones.

 Read More: Rebecca and Tammi: Where Are Lyle and Erik Menendez’s Wives Now?